caitlincradick/m0_fe_functions/selfEval.md

 # Self Evaluation

 - Reflect on your time management and awareness of where you spend time.
 Is this a strength or area you are working on?
 What support do you need in this area?
 And/or, what tips do you have to share with your classmates in this area?
+Time management is difficult for me at the moment when it comes to how to gauge how much time I'll need to do life things like meal prep, etc. because I am currently in between housing as well as working two jobs.
+I'm trying to reflect on my time management daily.
+This is not a strenght area, I am currently working on it.
+I have someone who offered to be my accountability person while I'm new to time management, so I think that will be really helpful.
+I think the tip that helped me the most was a perspective shift when it comes to calendaring.
+I was seeing it as a daunting task that was going to be hard and tedious, but when it was framed to me in a way that was me getting to schedule in things I enjoy and that it will take a lot of stress away because I'll have structure, it made it feel more manageable.
+I think the biggest thing I struggle with now is if I get stuck on the problem and know I'll have to go over time, it's instantly stressful.
 - How would you explain to a 5 year old what a function is?
+A function is like instructions for building something like legos, you can read the instructions and know how to build the legos.
 - Share your understanding of arguments and parameters.
+The argument is the actual data.
+It is used in the function call.
+It must be in the form of valid JS data types such as a string, number, boolean, etc.
+A parameter has to be declared within a function.
+They provide additional information like a variable that can be accessed inside the function.
+They use the same conventions as variables when naming parameters.
+The number of arguements should match the number of parameters declared.
 - What questions/topics (related to Functions) do you want to being to your Small Group?
+I am having a hard time mapping out how to bring in the different topics we've learned together.
+When it comes to the exercises where it only requires me to format something from what we've just learned or gone over, I feel like I have a good grasp on it.
+When it comes to combining everything together I get a little lost.
+I know I need to practice/study more.